Cart 0

 Grade 6

-Grades 5 and 6 Art are devoted to enhancing each student’s creativity, technical ability and work ethic, while at the same time teaching the elements of good design and composition.
+Grade 6 Art is devoted to enhancing each student’s creativity, technical ability, and work ethic, while at the same time teaching the elements of good design and composition.
 Boys explore art using two- and three-dimensional media.
-Activities within each unit include drawing, painting, printmaking, and ceramics.
-For their main project, 5th grade students will create a clay shoe and the 6th graders will make a plaster mask.
+Activities within each unit include drawing, painting, building 3D sculptures, and ceramics.
+For their three main projects, 6th graders will make ceramic rattles, watercolor grid paintings, and cardboard architecture models.
 Each unit is broken into phases designed to improve the understanding of the individual elements and principles of the process.
 Content for these units uses visual aids and imagery produced by historically significant as well as contemporary artists.
 There are also a number of cross-curricular components which further enrich the program.

 Grades 7 and 8

 The Grade 7 and 8 art courses derive their content through a survey of historical art movements including Ancient Art, Impressionism, Cubism and Abstract Painting.
 The related projects include ceramic sculpture and acrylic painting.
 A main project in 7th grade is working with clay to build their own car.
-Boys in Grade 8 focus on figurative painting and sculpture.
-They use clay to create a ceramic hand from observation and create self-portraits from life, considering what makes them unique as individuals and expressing that in their paintings.
+Boys in Grade 8 focus on monochromatic painting and sculpture.
+They use clay to create a ceramic hand from observation and create self-portraits from life, considering what makes them unique as individuals and expressing what they discover in their paintings.
+Students choose their own inspirational piece from the MET and corporate chosen components into their hand sculptures.
 Frequent critiques of their work develop critical thinking skills.
 There are also a number of cross-curricular components which further enrich the program.

 The Music Program